 Focusing on the British Isles, I see that although 34·9% of it looks wild, a dominant 57·6% appears to be divided into fairly regular shapes of varying colours.
 These are agricultural fields in which crops for human consumption are growing.
 Spaced sparsely within some of these fields are much smaller dark regular shapes.
 These are buildings, some of which are houses for the people who are growing the crops, while others are barns for storing harvested crops and agricultural equipment.
 This seems to me to be a healthy and inspiring environment in which human beings happily live and work with nature.

 So, although a smattering of people lives in the wild, the vast majority of humanity is segregated into the two different kinds of artificially modified terrestrial environment I have just described.
-And while only a hundredth of humanity is spread over the rural portion, the remaining 99% is packed into an urban portion only a tenth its size.
-The illustration on the right shows the to-scale disparity in the amount of land occupied by each of the two groups respectively.
+And while only a hundredth of humanity is spread over the rural portion, the remaining 99% is packed in to an urban portion only a tenth its size.
+The illustration on the right shows, to scale, the disparity in the amount of land occupied by each of the two groups respectively.
 I cannot help but wonder why humans opt to distribute themselves in this way.
-What motivates the majority to incarcerate itself in a seemingly endless agglomeration of little brick boxes?
+What motivates the majority, apparently voluntarily, to incarcerate itself in a seemingly endless agglomeration of little brick boxes?

 Is this current "view from beyond" a static situation or is the degree to which human society is polarised into these two distinct groups merely a snapshot within a dynamic process that is on-going?